 - Repairs Boss: The repairs boss has to take care of the repairs, maintenance and overhauling of the tools and machinery used for production.

-- Inspector: The inspector is responsible for ensuring that all activities are being carried out in the planned manner and also checks whether the quality of the products are as per the standards or not.
+- Inspector: The inspector is responsible for ensuring that all activities are being carried out in a planned manner.
+He/she also checks whether the quality of the products are as per the standards or not.

-Taylor suggested that there should be a fixed standard for everything, i.e., the product, raw material, process, machinery and working conditions to save the time and cost and bring in specialization in the organization.
+Taylor suggested that there should be a fixed standard for everything, i.e., the product, raw material, process, machinery and working conditions.
+This is to save the time and cost and bring in specialization in the organization.

-Taylor emphasized on examining and analyzing the working at the operational level of the organization to develop a systematic course of action and resolve the problems faced by the labours and workers who are responsible for accomplishing the given task and duties.
+Taylor emphasized on examining and analyzing the working at the operational level of the organization.
+It develops a systematic course of action and resolves the problems faced by the labours and workers who are responsible for accomplishing the given task and duties.

 Under the technique of work-study, there are following four significant concerns of the organization:

 According to Taylor, the task can be accomplished effectively and efficiently only if the worker is allowed to take the required amount of rest during the working hours.